nao1215/serial/README.md

   - [Credits](#credits)

 ## Installation
+### Get serial command binary from zip or tarball.
+The source code and binaries are distributed on the [Release Page](https://github.com/nao1215/serial/releases) in ZIP format or tar.gz format.
+Choose the binary that suits your OS and CPU architecture.

+### Build by yourself
 If you don't have Golang installed on your system, install it first.
 Please install according to the procedure of [Golang official document](https://golang.org/doc/install).
 ```Install
 ʕ◔ϖ◔ʔ< This procedure can be outdated.